-If dejagnu (https://ftp.gnu.org/gnu/dejagnu/) appears in AUTOMAKE\OPTIONS, then a dejagnu-based test suite is assumed.
+If dejagnu (see Section "Introduction" in DejaGnu) appears in AUTOMAKE\OPTIONS, then a dejagnu-based test suite is assumed.
 The variable DEJATOOL is a list of names that are passed, one at a time, as the --tool argument to runtest invocations; it defaults to the name of the package.